 Video ReproducciónAsistida.Org - Entrevista sobre la Reserva ovárica - by Dr. Miguel Dolz, on November, 2th 2017.
 [See original video in Spanish here]

-FAQs from users: 'Why is age such an important factor in a woman's fertility?', 'Is there a relation between ovarian reserve and egg quality?', 'Can low ovarian reserve be prevented?', 'How does low ovarian reserve affect IVF success rates?', 'Is anti-Müllerian hormone (AMH) or antral follicle count (AFC) more reliable for assessing ovarian reserve?', 'Can a woman produce more eggs?', 'Is there any home method to measure ovarian reserve and fertility?', 'Can eggs come out during period?', 'Do you run out of eggs at menopause?', 'How do I know how many eggs I have left?', 'Is ovarian reserve related to blood type?', 'How can I know what my ovarian reserve is?', 'How many eggs does a woman drop during ovulation?' and 'How many eggs does a woman release on Clomid?'.
+FAQs from users: 'Why is age such an important factor in a woman's fertility?', 'Is there a relation between ovarian reserve and egg quality?', 'Can low ovarian reserve be prevented?', 'How does low ovarian reserve affect IVF success rates?', 'Is anti-Müllerian hormone (AMH) or antral follicle count (AFC) more reliable for assessing ovarian reserve?', 'Can a woman produce more eggs?', 'Is there any home method to measure ovarian reserve and fertility?', 'Can eggs come out during period?', 'Is there any treatment for low ovarian reserve that allows pregnancy?', 'How do I know how many eggs I have left?', 'Is ovarian reserve related to blood type?', 'How can I know what my ovarian reserve is?', 'How many eggs does a woman drop during ovulation?' and 'How many eggs does a woman release on Clomid?'.